Cognitive Neuroscience / Language Development / COGNITIVE MAPS / Prediction

 Academic Profile

 Shaoqi Pan is a PhD student in Psychology at The Chinese University of Hong Kong.
-His work sits at the intersection of cognitive neuroscience, developmental psychology, language learning, and computational modeling, with a current focus on neural speech encoding as a predictor of early language outcomes.
+His work sits at the intersection of cognitive neuroscience, developmental psychology, language learning, knowledge representation, and computational modeling.
+His research examines how the brain encodes speech and structured linguistic information, from early neural speech encoding in infants to cognitive-map-like representations during language learning.

-Before beginning doctoral training, he completed an MA in Linguistics at CUHK, ranking first in his class, and worked as a research assistant at the Brain and Mind Institute.
-His earlier training in telecommunication engineering at Shantou University provides a quantitative foundation for signal processing, machine learning, and data-driven approaches to human language and cognition.
+He currently uses EEG/sABR, sEEG, and computational approaches to study neural speech encoding, grammar learning, and predictive markers of language outcomes.
+Before beginning doctoral training, he completed an MA in Linguistics at CUHK and worked as a research assistant at the Brain and Mind Institute, where he analyzed large-scale EEG datasets and built machine-learning models for predicting language development.
+His earlier training in telecommunication engineering provides a quantitative foundation for signal processing, machine learning, and data-driven approaches to human language and cognition.

 Methods & Skills